yazi-rs/yazi-rs.github.io/docs/resources.md

 - [chmod.yazi](https://github.com/yazi-rs/plugins/tree/main/chmod.yazi) - Execute `chmod` on the selected files to change their mode.
 - [diff.yazi](https://github.com/yazi-rs/plugins/tree/main/diff.yazi) - Diff the selected file with the hovered file, create a living patch, and copy it to the clipboard.
+- [archive.yazi](https://github.com/KKV9/archive.yazi) - Compress selected or hovered files and directories to an archive.
+It currently supports various archive formats.

 `filter` enhancements: